dfbarrero/aiCourse/assignments/exoplanets/exoplanets.md

 Download the exoplanet dataset from the [NASA Exploplanet Archive](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=planets).
 This dataset contains a collection of confirmed exoplanets along with several attributes about them.
 Download the dataset in CSV format and values-only.
 You might need to configure your browser to allow the website to open pop-ups.

-Once the dataset was downloaded, open it with a text editor to get additional info about the dataset attribute names codification.
+Once the dataset was downloaded, visualize its header using any tool of your choice (Linux command, text editor, etc) to get info about the dataset attributes names codification.